Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 helped prepare them.
 What's more, it's possible to minimize the maintenance

-and Bzlmod by sharing a core
+burden of supporting both WORKSPACE and Bzlmod by sharing a core

 implementation and aligning their APIs.